Abrham007/kanban-task-management-app/README.md

 ### About Project

-This project took me about 1.5 week to finish.
-It's fully backed with a Node.js heroku server and ElephantSQL/postgre database.
-I used a Desktop-first workflow and I used Styled-Components as a CSS framework
+This project is a classic task management app that is used to distribute and manage the various tasks in a company or organization.
+You can create, edit and delete projects and also create, edit and delete tasks of those projects.
+You can also keep track of the different stages of a given task like Eg: Todo, Doing, and Done.
+You can also keep track of the different subtasks associated with a given task.
+It has responsive design for desktop, tablet and mobile screens.
+I used React and Styled-Components with a desktop first workflow for the front-end and node.js and ElephantSQL/Postgres database for the back-end.
+It is fully online on a Heroku server.

 ### Built with